jony255/libSSD1306/README.md

 Commands
 --------
+There are 3 "classes" of commands.

+* Commands that do not accept arguments
+* Commands that accept arguments
+* Commands that accept arguments but the arguments are OR'd with the command

+The last 2 classes of commands will be annotated in the generated documentation as `arguments` and `OR'd arguments`, respectively.
+The annotations will describe what the arguments are and in what order the arguments should be sent.
+As far as the controller is concerned, there are no optional arguments, all arguments are required!

+TODO: add example of command that must be OR'd with arguments

-All of the commands present in the datasheet are defined as `enum`s and grouped according to the table they were in.
+All of the commands present in the datasheet are defined as `enum`s and grouped according to the table they are in.
 For example, `Table 9-1`'s title is `Fundamental Command`.
 Its corresponding `enum` identifier is `enum ssd1306_fundamental_command`.

-There are some commands that don't accept arguments.
-However, commands that do accept arguments, require them.
-For example, `SSD1306_SET_CONTRAST_CTRL` accepts one argument, the contrast level.
-This contrast level isn't optional and must be supplied.